 TEOTWAWKI is simply an acronym for the end of the world as we know it.
 It’s typically mentioned when talking about a the state of the world after a large-scale disaster that would permanently change the lives of everyone on Earth.

 There will be two categories that will define TEOTWAWKI: events that can be prepared for, and events that cannot.

 - Grid failure

 - Food epidemic

 - Biological warfare

-TEOTWAWKI events that one cannot be prepare for:
+TEOTWAWKI events that one cannot be prepared for: